 In simpler terms, it’s a method of uncovering the emotions behind words.

-For businesses, sentiment analysis is a powerful tool to gauge customer’s feelings, turning open-ended text data into actionable insights.
+For businesses and market research, sentiment analysis is a powerful tool to gauge customer’s feelings, turning open-ended text data into actionable insights.
 This enables companies to improve their products, services, and overall customer experience based on real-world feedback.

 In this guide, you’ll learn how sentiment analysis works, why it’s important for businesses, and the fastest and easiest way to analyze text for sentiment at scale.
 Let’s dive in!